CasparvdBroek/BLEtoMQTT/README.md

 ## Installation
 Clone repository and open in Android IDE.
 Build apk and install on your device.
 Using an Android file manager create a new directory in the user root called 'bletomqtt' (/mnt/sdcard/bletomqtt) in which to place the setup.json file.
+WARNING This is the phones internal SDCard (memory).

 Go in to Settings->App->BLEtoMQTT and grant location and file privileges